A Mission Over 5 Decades Strong

 The CHiPS building was built in the late 1800’s.
 In 2004, the Groundswell Mural Organization commissioned a mural on the building’s south side.
 “I Deal, I Dream, I Do” was painted by a team of female artists.

 In the 1980s, the soup kitchen was staffed entirely by volunteers.
-The Fransiscan Sisters of the Poor were active in their volunteer duties, and Sister Pauline and Sister Mary were both instrumental in managing the kitchen in its early days.
+The Franciscan Sisters of the Poor were active in their volunteer duties, and Sister Pauline and Sister Mary were both instrumental in managing the kitchen in its early days.
 By the mid-1980s, the soup kitchen was feeding upwards of 150 people each day.
 Around this time, CHiPS joined the Partnership for the Homeless and hosted 12 to 14 houseless individuals each night, transforming the dining room into a place to sleep by replacing fold up tables and seats with cots.

 In 1988, CHiPS was awarded a grant for the purchase of the brownstone it had then been operating out of for 17 years.
 Local Councilman and current City Comptroller Brad Lander was instrumental in obtaining the grant.
-Roughly ten years later, the Fransiscan Sisters of the Poor started the Frances Residence.
+Roughly ten years later, the Franciscan Sisters of the Poor started the Frances Residence.
 Named after their founder, Mother Frances Schervier, the Frances Residence is a private temporary residence program for mothers and their infants and toddlers in need of shelter and support services.
 This marked the shift from providing short-term housing for homeless men to our current focus on facilitating independence in young women facing housing insecurity.

 Today, CHiPS still values and relies on the support from all of our volunteers.
 With a food justice focus, we address symptoms of health and income inequality facing the Brooklyn community and single mothers by breaking down barriers to healthy living for BIPOC in order to dismantle systemic oppression.